Graham Kerr: Awards and accolades

 In 1965, Kerr was awarded the gold medal at the Culinary Olympics in Frankfurt, Germany, for The Graham Kerr Cookbook by the Galloping Gourmet.

 In 2003, he received an honorary doctorate for culinary arts and nutrition from Johnson & Wales University in Providence, Rhode Island.
 Also in 2003, Kerr was awarded an Honorary Life Member of the American Dietetic Association.

 Influence

-Celebrity chefs Emeril Lagasse and Charlie Trotter, as well as John Williams, the Executive Chef at the Ritz have all stated that they were fans of The Galloping Gourmet as children.
+Celebrity chefs Emeril Lagasse and Charlie Trotter, as well as John Williams, the Executive Chef at the Ritz, have all stated that they were fans of The Galloping Gourmet as children.

 Personal life

-Kerr married Treena Van Doorne, an English actress, on 22 September 1955.
-They first met when they were both 11 years old.
-They had three children together: Tessa (born 1956), Andrew (born 1960), and Kareena (born 1968).
+Having first met when they were both around 11 years old, Kerr married Treena Van Doorne, an English actress, on 22 September 1955, at St Mildred's Church in Tenterden, Kent, where Kerr's parents had a pub called The Woolpack.
+They had three children together.
 Treena Kerr died on 17 September 2015, five days before their 60th wedding anniversary.

 Kerr resided in Mount Vernon, Washington, for several years.
-He moved to Warm Beach, Washington, in 2015 and tours the area.
+He moved to a retirement home in Warm Beach, Washington, in 2015, and tours the area.
+Kerr remarried in 2024.